-Filing a medical error lawsuit may let your family receive financial compensation that can go towards recovery costs, loss of wage costs, pain and suffering costs, and more.
-In addition, it helps sends a message our state’s hospitals and doctor’s clinics cannot ignore.
+Filing a lawsuit may let your family receive financial compensation that can go toward recovery costs, loss of wage costs, pain and suffering costs, and more.
+In addition, it helps send a message our state’s hospitals and doctor’s clinics cannot ignore.
 Patient safety must be made a priority.
 Mistakes by medical professionals should not be tolerated.

 It’s a simple fact that most hospitals, doctor’s offices, and other medical clinics are woefully understaffed in the state of Kentucky and throughout the United States.
 Understaffing comes with consequences, unfortunately, and so do other poor hospital/hiring procedures and policies such as inadequate employee training and supervision.

-If a medical error happens due to poor training procedures, for example, or a nurse who fails to check if a patient is allergic to a medication, these errors are the type that are 100% preventable.
+If a medical error happens due to poor training procedures, for example, or a nurse fails to check if a patient is allergic to a medication, these errors are the type that are 100 percent preventable.
 If a surgeon amputates the wrong foot due to a nurse or technician failing to mark the right limb, this is a mistake that is easily avoidable.
-Cases like this are prime examples of medical malpractice and are a direct result of medical negligence.
+Cases like these are prime examples of medical malpractice and are a direct result of medical negligence.